Java Programs

 13. Garbage Collector

 Java is an automatic memory management programming language that is managed by the Java Virtual Machine(JVM).
 It doesn’t provide the methods like delete() and free() to free the memory.
-In Java we need not destroy object memory, it is automatically destroyed by a special program called garbage collector.
+In Java we need not destroy object memory, it is automatically destroyed by a special program called a garbage collector.

 Disadvantages of Java Programming Language